Powerlearnproject/se-day1-assignment-BrendaGathogo/README.md

 improved-"Explain the key features and benefits of Agile software development methodology."

-why-verall, the improved prompt ensures that the response will be relevant and informative, addressing specific aspects of Agile software development that the user is interested in.
+why-overall, the improved prompt ensures that the response will be relevant and informative, addressing specific aspects of Agile software development that the user is interested in.